Marcell Ozuna Player Props: Braves vs. Mets

 Marcell Ozuna At The Plate

-- Ozuna has reached base via a hit in 24 games this year (of 44 played), and had multiple hits in nine of those games.
+- Ozuna has reached base via a hit in 25 games this season (of 45 played), and had multiple hits in nine of those games.

-- In 22.7% of his games this season, he has hit a long ball, and 6.4% of his trips to the dish.
+- In 22.2% of his games this season, he has homered, and 6.2% of his trips to the plate.

-- In 14 games this season (31.8%), Ozuna has picked up an RBI, and in five of those games (11.4%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Ozuna has picked up an RBI in 33.3% of his games this season, with two or more RBI in 13.3% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.